-We have viewed a number of risk matrices and observed that they have been signed by the chair of the parish council and are reviewed regularly at council meetings.
+We have reviewed the comprehensive risk matrices and observed that they have been signed by the chair of the parish council and are reviewed regularly at council meetings.

 We confirm that the internal control objective has been met.

 D - Has the precept or rates requirement resulted from an adequate budgetary process; progress against the budget was regularly monitored; and reserves were appropriate?